-In Scene One, the Negro woman is sitting on the steps talking to Eunice when Blanche arrives, and she finds Stanley’s openly sexual gestures toward Stella hilarious.
+In Scene One, the unnamed Black woman is sitting on the steps talking to Eunice when Blanche arrives, and she finds Stanley’s openly sexual gestures toward Stella hilarious.
 Later, in Scene Ten, we see her scurrying across the stage in the night as she rifles through a prostitute’s lost handbag.

 At the play’s finale, the doctor arrives to whisk Blanche off to an asylum.
 He and the nurse initially seem to be heartless institutional caretakers, but, in the end, the doctor appears more kindly as he takes off his jacket and leads Blanche away.
 This image of the doctor ironically conforms to Blanche’s notions of the chivalric Southern gentleman who will offer her salvation.

 A vendor of Mexican funeral decorations who frightens Blanche by issuing the plaintive call “

 Also called the “Matron,” she accompanies the doctor to collect Blanche and bring her to an institution.
 She possesses a severe, unfeminine manner and has a talent for subduing hysterical patients.

 A supply man who is Stanley’s coworker and his source for stories of Blanche’s disreputable past in Laurel, Mississippi.
 Shaw travels regularly through Laurel.